But how exactly does a stethoscope work?

 Some companies sell stethoscopes with diaphragms and bells that are made of hypoallergenic and non-chill materials to increase patient comfort.

-The tubing is what carries the sound from the chest piece to the ear tips and is typically made of PVC.
 The chest piece is placed on the patient’s body and contains a diaphragm and bell that are used to pick up different types of sounds.

 What is the Most Important Part of a Stethoscope?